Annual Meeting 11/16/2019 in Landrum, SC

 Since the spring of 2016, the Piedmonts have

 an engine at both ends.
 The seats in each coach have been reconfigured so that

 half face forward and half face backwards.
 When the cars were originally reconstructed,

 they were outfitted with multiple unit (MU) cables.
 These

 allow the engines to work together as one, even though they are located in different parts of the train.

-and departures at Charlotte, there won't be enough time to turn the trains anyway.
+and departures at Charlotte, there isn't enough time to turn the trains.
 NCDOT has purchased

 additional locomotives which will be refurbished, but will have the prime movers removed.